 Jan ‘11 LNPAWG – To clarify the discussion held during the Sep ’07 LNPAWG meeting, the last paragraph should be updated as follows (new wording in yellow highlight): “For NANC 397, the group agreed to document that this 25K/hr would occur in no more than four regions at a time for the type of network migration described in the business need section.
 This is provided to assist in network bandwidth planning for interfaces between the SOA/LSMS and the NPAC.
 However, given the regionalized NPAC solution, every region will support the 25K/hr rate, such that all regions could simultaneously be performing the 25K/hr rate, in addition to normal porting volumes/rates”.
 As discussed during the meeting, the updated requirement of 7.0 transactions per second is for an NPAC region, and since there are seven regions, the NPAC nationally has a performance requirement of 7x7 transactions per second.
 The four-region concept is a User behavior assumption, not an NPAC performance requirement (or limitation).

+Mar/Apr ‘11 LNPAWG – Continued the discussion of the NANC 397 engineering assumption.
+The group agreed to add the revised text to the change order.
+That text is listed below, and will be added to the IIS:

+NANC 397 increases the performance requirements for each NPAC region from 4 transactions per second per Service Provider to 7 transactions per second per Service Provider.

+"Service Provider" assumption:

+There is an engineering assumption; Service Providers must support the new performance requirements for NANC 397.
+The Service Provider's local systems will support the minimum throughput rate with each of a Service Provider's specific association to NPAC regions, based on the requirements of NANC 397.

+As Service Providers are responsible for their local systems that support their interfaces to the NPAC (aka SOA, LSMS and corresponding downstream network elements), each Service Provider should work with their local system vendors to ensure that their (the Service Provider) interface solution will adequately support the same industry requirements with the NPAC without impact to other Service Providers in the industry.

+It is recommended that each Service Provider spend time working performance requirements with their local system vendors as well as the NPAC vendor.

 Requirements: